donaldcummins/detection/README.md

 # Description
 This repository contains data and R code used to perform the analysis in the paper "Could detection and attribution of climate change trends be spurious regression?".
-The R code is original work and is licenced under the GNU General Public License v3.0.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4121890.svg)](https://doi.org/10.5281/zenodo.4121890)